fingon/hnet-openwrt-feed/README.md

     scripts/feeds update
     scripts/feeds install hnet

-.. and then either
+.. and then

-    make oldconfig

-.. or ..

     make menuconfig

-At any rate, you want to say 'y' or 'm' to hnet package. ('m' not tested very much, but 'y' at least seems to work.)
+Some changes from defaults are needed.
+One option is to use the ietf86-config file provided within the repository (copy ietf86-config to .config), or the changes can be also made by hand: convert the base libc from uClibc to eglibc (advanced configuration options -> toolchain options -> C library implementation).
+Then, you want to choose 'y' for hnet package (IPv6 -> hnet). ('m' not tested very much, but 'y' at least seems to work.).
+Finally, appropriate target should be chosen (ietf86-config defaults to Buffalo WZR-HP-AG300H / WZR-600DHR).

 Then, make new image, flash it, and configure to your's heart's content.